numerai/example-scripts/README.md

 If the current round is open (Saturday 18:00 UTC through Monday 14:30 UTC), you can submit your predictions and start getting results on live tournament data.
-You can create your submission by uploading the `tournament_predictions.csv` file at https://numer.ai/tournament
+You can create your submission by uploading the `example_predictions.csv` or generated `tournament_predictions.csv` file at https://numer.ai/tournament